Nottingham Forest F.C. 1–8 Manchester United F.C.: Post-match

 Forest manager Ron Atkinson angered a number of Forest fans following the defeat when he stated in an interview after the game that his team had given the fans a "nine-goal thriller".
 Atkinson would later joke that his wife woke him the next morning by saying "Ron, Ron, it's nine", prompting him to retort "not that bloody Ole Gunnar Solskjær again".

-Manchester United went on to win the Premier League with 79 points, one point ahead of second-placed Arsenal.
-They would later win the FA Cup and UEFA Champions League, becoming the first English club to win the treble.
+Manchester United went on to win the Premier League with 79 points, one point ahead of second-placed title holders Arsenal.
+They would also win the FA Cup and UEFA Champions League, becoming the first English club to win the treble.
 Forest's relegation was confirmed on 24 April with a 2–0 defeat at Atkinson's old club Aston Villa.
-He announced his resignation as manager within hours of the final whistle, with effect from the final game of the league season on 16 May, and said that he would be retiring from football management.
+He announced his resignation as manager within hours of the final whistle, effective from the final game of the league season on 16 May, and said that he would be retiring from football management.
 Forest finished bottom of the league with just 30 points.
+They only returned to the Premier League in the 2022–23 season after winning the play-off final.